 Make sure the additional pages have contact information on them.
 If your resume gets printed and a page is separated, the hiring manager can then still be able to identify you.

-Brevity is important of course but if some phrase or statement is too short to convey something new or interesting about you – it should be removed or rewritten.
+Brevity is important of course but if a phrase or statement is too short to convey something new or interesting about you – it should be removed or rewritten.

 Having a ‘Reference Available’ section is not necessary.
 Employers typically assume you’ll have this on hand during interviews.